newtdes/penn-shredder/README.md

 This repository contains the source files for a C program that manages command execution with a timeout mechanism.
 Below is a list of the submitted source files along with a brief description of their functionality.

+[Update 16th Nov 2024] Cannot believe it is 1 year already from the time I did this project at Penn!
+This is Project 0 of CIS 3800, the most (99% true) time-consuming CIS course, and also the hardest CIS course (I believe!).

 ## Submitted Source Files

 1. **penn-shredder.c**: This is the main file of the project.